 When dealing with the problems that arise out of an accident involving a driver other than the main policyholder, there are typically many people involved — police, witnesses, injured passengers, the driver, the car owner, doctors or other medical service providers, accounting departments, bill collectors.
 It can be a complicated mess.
 If you find yourself in the middle of this type of situation, the best thing you can do is talk to a local personal injury lawyer who helps people who have been involved with car wrecks.
 A personal injury attorney can relieve the stress and help you determine what next steps will most benefit your family.

 Since 1973, the experienced personal injury lawyers at Carr & Carr have successfully obtained compensation for victims of auto accidents.
-If you or a loved one has suffered injuries or losses because of a car wreck, email the car accident lawyers at Carr & Carr Attorneys today or call 877-392-4878.
-We have offices in Tulsa and Oklahoma City, and in Springdale in Northwest Arkansas.
-No matter where you live in Oklahoma, Arkansas or across the U.S., Carr & Carr’s personal injury attorneys can help you if you have been injured in a car wreck.
+If you or a loved one has suffered injuries or losses because of a car wreck, email the car accident lawyers at Carr & Carr today or call 877-392-4878.
+We have offices in Tulsa and Oklahoma City, but we can help you no matter where you live in Oklahoma.